Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques: Collider Analysis

 \subsection{Object definitions and event selection}

 At selection level, a large radius jet for full containment of the hadronisation products, coming from the final state $b$-quarks, is required.
 The reconstruction of jets is performed within the {\tt FastJet} framework~\cite{Cacciari:2011ma}, utilizing the AK1.0 anti-$k_{\textrm{T}}$ clustering algorithm, using the particle-flow objects in Delphes as input.
 The photon, used to trigger on, is required to have $p_{\mathrm{T},\gamma}>160$ GeV and $|\eta_\gamma|<2.1$~\cite{ATLAS:2018hbc,CMS:2019xai}.
 Further, a separation between the photon and AK1.0 jet is required to be $\Delta R > 2.2$~\footnote{The angular distance in the pseudorapidity ($\eta$) and azimuthal angle ($\phi$) plane is measured in units of $\Delta R =\sqrt{(\Delta\eta)^2 + (\Delta\phi)^2}$.
 Here, $\eta$ is defined in terms of polar angle ($\theta$) as $\eta=-{\rm ln~tan}(\theta/2)$.}~\cite{CMS:2019xai}.
 We apply the soft drop mass algorithm~\cite{Larkoski:2014wba} to groom the AK1.0 jet, using the parameters $z_{cut}$ = 0.1 and $\beta$ = 1~\cite{ATL-PHYS-PUB-2021-028} where, $z_{cut}$ denotes the energy threshold required to satisfy the soft drop condition during the declustering procedure.
 The soft drop condition is defined as $\frac{\text{min}(p_{\mathrm{T},1},p_{\mathrm{T},2})}{p_{\mathrm{T},1}+p_{\mathrm{T},2}}>z_{cut}~(\frac{\Delta R_{12}}{R_0})^\beta$.
 Here, $p_{\mathrm{T},i}$ are jet constituents' transverse momentum, $\Delta R_{12}$ is the angular separation between those constituents and $R_0$ is the jet radius parameter.
 The angular exponent $\beta \neq 0$ imposes an additional angular requirement on the soft drop condition.
 Specifically, the soft drop removes soft wide angle radiation from a jet, while keeping a fraction of the soft collinear radiation as long as $\beta>0$.
 Although the $\beta=0$ choice is widely used~\cite{CMS:2019xai}, this choice significantly reduces the signal efficiency the for lowest ALP mass ($m_a$ = 12 GeV) considered in this analysis while $\beta=1$ is found to be optimal across the entire mass range.
 Fig.~\ref{fig:mSD_beta} represents the distribution of $\mathrm{m}_{\mathrm{SD}}$, the invariant mass of the soft dropped AK1.0 jet.
 As shown, by removing the soft radiation, the grooming technique soften the $\mathrm{m}_{\mathrm{SD}}$ spectrum of multijet events, while it leaves the signal distribution almost unaltered.
+This, in turn, presents the advantage of allowing the background shape to be fitted using an exponentially falling distribution, which can be constrained by data on both sides of the resonant mass values (side-band method~\cite{ATL-PHYS-PUB-2020-028}).
+This is shown in Fig.~\ref{fig:mSD_beta} (a) for the case $\beta=1.0$, where the $\mathrm{m}_{\mathrm{SD}}$ distribution for multijet events presents an exponentially falling behaviour starting from values as low as 10 GeV.
+In this particular case, a deviation can be seen starting from $\mathrm{m}_{\mathrm{SD}}=80$ GeV, consistent with resonant W- and Z-boson production.

 In case of signal events, the two $b$-quarks from the ALP decay originate a clear 2-prong substructure signature that can be reconstructed within the AK1.0 jet.
 However, that is not the case for multijet background, where the final state features collimated radiation with merged hadronisation objects.
 The designed decorrelated tagger (DDT)~\cite{Dolen:2016kst,CMS:2017dcz} observable $\mathrm{N}_2^{\mathrm{DDT}}$, defined as